Pamplona Solo Travel 1 Day Itinerary

 Now that you’re situated in Pamplona, let’s get you out to do some top Pamplona siteseeing for your one day in Pamplona.

-For the sake of this itinerary, it is assumed you’ve arrived Pamplona by noon (like I did) and your visit is not impacted by the Fiesta de San Fermín.
+For the sake of this itinerary, it is assumed you’ve arrived Pamplona before noon and your visit is not impacted by the Fiesta de San Fermín.
 If you are planning on using this itinerary during one of the San Fermin festival days, ensure to first look to confirm days and hours of operations to all Pamplona attractions.

 Visiting Pamplona outside of any festival, here is what you can see and do in Pamplona in one day.
 Still, check admission days and times, just in case.
 Start your walking path on the northern side of Old Town at the Pamplona Cathedral.